MicrosoftDocs/dynamics-365-project-operations/articles/environment/dsr-rights-requests.md

 - Product and service usage data such as user activity logs
 - User search requests and query data
-- Data generated by product and services as a product of system functionality and interaction by users or other systems Important
+- Data generated by products and services as a product of system functionality and interaction by users or other systems Important

 The ability to restrict or rectify data in system-generated logs is not supported.
 Data in system-generated logs constitutes factual actions conducted within the Microsoft cloud and diagnostic data, and modifications to such data would compromise the historical record of actions and increase fraud and security risks.